pudly/schmopera-hugo/content/articles/go-see-this-carla-huhtanen-and-nicole-lize-in-tapex-tables-turned.md

 categories = "Interview"
 date = "2015-04-10T22:28:00-04:00"
 lastmod = "2015-04-12T19:28:00-04:00"
-publishDate = "2015-03-15T10:28:00-04:00"
-slug = "go-see-this-carla-huhtanen-and-nicole-lize-in-tapex-tables-turned"
-title = "Go See This: Carla Huhtanen and Nicole Lizée in Tap:Ex Tables Turned"
+preamble = "[Tapestry Opera](https://tapestryopera.com/)_ continues its 35th anniversary season with _[_Tap:Ex Tables Turned_](https://tapestryopera.com/tapex-tables-turned/)_, running March 20 & 21 at the Ernest Balmer Studio in the Distillery District.
+Soprano _[Carla Huhtanen](http://www.carlahuhtanen.com/)_ (right) teams up with Montréal-based composer and turntablist_[ Nicole Lizée](http://www.nicolelizee.com/)_ (left) to present \"a boundary-breaking, multi-media concert.\" I was curious about the combination of electronic and acoustic sounds, and the collaboration between artists of such different professional backgrounds.
+I was able to chat with Carla, Nicole, and Tapestry Opera Artistic Director _[Michael Mori](https://tapestryopera.com/about/who-we-are/)_, about this must-see concert. _" publishDate = "2015-03-15T10:28:00-04:00" short_description = "Tapestry Opera continues its 35th anniversary season with Tap:Ex Tables Turned, running March 20 & 21 at the Ernest Balmer Studio in the Distillery District.
+Soprano Carla Huhtanen (right) teams up with Montréal-based composer and turntablist Nicole Lizée (left) to present “a boundary-breaking, multi-media concert.” " slug = "go-see-this-carla-huhtanen-and-nicole-lize-in-tapex-tables-turned" title = "Go See This: Carla Huhtanen and Nicole Lizée in Tap:Ex Tables Turned"
 +++